codyarose/botw-cooking/README.md

   </a>
 </p>

-> An app for the Breath of the Wild cooking system.
-Add ingredients to see the stats of the resulting dish if they were cooked
+> An app for the Breath of the Wild cooking system built with React and Typescript.
+Add ingredients to see the stats of the resulting dish if they were cooked.

 ### ✨ [DEMO](http://codyrose.co/botw-cooking)